Are you an International student with questions? We have answers!

 Check out this step-by-step video to learn how to upload your documents and test results.

 As noted in the pop-up box at the time of submission, if you have submitted the document successfully, our current processing time is 2 weeks.
 We will only update your checklist item once it has been processed by our Admissions team.
 Please do not resubmit your document as that will put you at the back of the processing queue.

-Your offer letter can be viewed on MOSAIC by clicking on “View Letters” under “My Applications.”
+You can find your offer letter in the applicant portal.
 It will also appear on OUAC in the days to follow.
 Within 48 hours of receiving an offer, you should expect to see both your offer letter, along with any aids and awards information (if eligible), on your student portal.